SamiPerttu/fundsp/README.md

 ### evcxr

-The `Debug` output of audio filters contains information about the node and an ASCII chart of the frequency response of channel 0.
+The `display` method returns information about a node, including an ASCII chart of the frequency response of channel 0.

 Here is an example of using [`evcxr`](https://github.com/google/evcxr) to examine frequency responses interactively: